-- 3.1.
-As data controllers, all Schools are subject to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 ("Data Protection Legislation").
+- 2.3.
+An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action. - 3.
+Confidentiality - 3.1.
+As data controllers, all Academys are subject to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 ("Data Protection Legislation").
 In addition, teachers owe a common law duty of care to safeguard the welfare of their pupils.
 This duty is acknowledged in the provisions governing disclosure of information about pupils. - 3.2.
 Adults may have access to special category personal data about pupils and their families, which must be kept confidential at all times and only shared when legally permissible to do so and in the interests of the child.
 Records should only be shared with those who have a legitimate professional need to see them.
 In circumstances where special category personal data needs to be shared, the Data Protection Legislation contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent.
 In such cases, adults have a duty to pass the information on without delay to those with designated safeguarding responsibilities.
 See paragraph 18 below. - 3.3.
-Confidential or personal information about a pupil or their family must never be disclosed to anyone other than on a need to know basis and advice should be sought prior to disclosure to ensure such disclosure is in accordance with the Data Protection Legislation, The Education (Pupil Information) Regulations 2005 (Maintained Schools), and the School's Privacy Notices.
+Confidential or personal information about a pupil or their family must never be disclosed to anyone other than on a need to know basis and advice should be sought prior to disclosure to ensure such disclosure is in accordance with the Data Protection Legislation, The Education (Pupil Information) Regulations 2005 (Maintained Academys), and the Academy's Privacy Notices.
 In circumstances where the pupil's identity does not need to be disclosed the information should be used anonymously.
 The information must never be used to intimidate, humiliate, or embarrass the pupil.
 The information must never be used by anyone for their own or others advantage (including that of partners, friends relatives or other organisations). - 3.4.
 Confidential information about pupils must be held securely.
-Confidential information about pupils must not be held off the School site other than on security protected School equipment.
+Confidential information about pupils must not be held off the Academy site other than on security protected Academy equipment.
 The information must only be stored for the length of time necessary to discharge the task for which it is required.